Feb 15, 2022

 Leading questions are questions or statements that contain assumptions or affirmations and encourage respondents toward a specific answer or outcome.
 When using leading questions, we make inferences about people's feelings or experiences, and as a result, collect biased results.

 We might not notice them but leading questions are quite present in our daily lives.
-For example, when we have a nice dinner out, we'll ask our dining partner 'Wasn't that a good meal?'
+For example, when we have a nice dinner out, we'll ask our dining partner "Wasn't that a good meal?"

-To be completely neutral and not influence their response, we should instead ask‘What did you think of the meal?’.
+To be completely neutral and not influence their response, we should instead ask "What did you think of the meal?".
 In these kinds of situations, there's not a significant negative effect to using leading questions—it's completely normal to frame the question that way.

 How leading questions affect UX research

 In UX research, leading questions impact the accuracy of results and what a team prioritizes to build.
-If you’re running user interviews or feedback surveys with leading questions, you can get false feedback—either too positive or negative feedback unrepresentative of people’s actual lived experiences.
+If you’re running user interviews or UX surveys with leading questions, you can get false feedback—either too positive or negative feedback unrepresentative of people’s actual lived experiences.

 Leading questions are often caused by UX cognitive biases, like the framing effect, where the way a question is presented (either positively or negatively) impacts how someone responds.

-A frequently used example of a positively-framed, leading question is ‘How easy was this product to use?’.
+A frequently used example of a positively-framed, leading question is "How easy was this product to use?".
 This question instantly assumes the product is easy to use.

 When research questions are framed incorrectly, it leads to missed opportunities to learn how to improve your product, which is the inherent intent of user research.